VAMDC/Standards/doc/source/queryLanguage/vss2.rst

 Another addition is the prefixes for restrictables keywords, used for processes selection refinement.

 *	When selecting transition information, prefices to the state-related restrictables are grouping them by upper or lower state.
-If the prefix is omitted in the query, keywords should be assumed to be related to lower state.

 	Examples::

 		Select * where lower.StateEnergy = 0 and upper.StateEnergy > 1000